Andrea-Caminiti/Improving-Robustness-of-Deepfake-Detectors-through-Gradient-Regularization/README.md

 ### The Dataset

 The dataset used is a downsamples version of the DFFD dataset from [[2]](https://arxiv.org/pdf/1910.01717).
-As shown in the 'stats.txt' file, found in the Data folder, the dataset is made up of 70,000 images, 35,000 real images and 35,000 deepfake images.
-The real images have been extracted from the CelebA part of the DFFD dataset while the deepfakes have been randomly extracted from the multiple deepfake categories.
+As shown in the `stats.txt` file, found in the `Data` folder, the dataset is made up of 185,000 images, 100,000 real images and 85.000 deepfake images.
+The real images have been extracted from the `CelebA` and `ffhq` part of the DFFD dataset while the deepfakes have been randomly extracted from the multiple deepfake categories.

 Examples of the samples:
 ![](figs/Real%20Samples.png)